triptease/schema/README.md

 #### numRooms (Optional)

-The [numRooms](https://schema.org/numRooms) is the total number of rooms that were searched for.
+The numRooms*  is the total number of rooms that were searched for.
 Defaults to 1

+**A Triptease extension*

 ### Offers for Hotel Rooms